ComposableFi/mantis-docs/docs/m/overview.md

 ### Network Security/Decentralization

-$M token may be staked to secure the Mantis rollup. $M token is also used to decentralize the network validators
+$M token is used to decentralize the network validators.

 ### Value Accrual for Token Stakers

 A portion of value generated on Mantis will flow to $M token stakers as a reward for helping to secure the Mantis network.
 This includes a percentage of the following value sources:

-*   Value from native yield
 *   Value from swaps
 *   MEV generated